6 Common NCLEX Mistakes to Avoid

 Your notes are not good enough.
 A study app is not good enough.
 Even your notes plus a study app are probably not good enough.

-That’s because the NCLEX doesn’t test you on the same questions you saw in nursing school; rather, you’ll be tested on your critical thinking skills, so look for new material.
+That’s because the NCLEX doesn’t test you on the same questions that you saw in nursing school.
+Instead, you’ll be tested on your critical thinking skills, so look for new material that will help you conquer the NCLEX’s many challenges.

 To pass the NCLEX, you’ll need quality study materials to get through the mother of all tests!
 Even if you have a study guide you already love, it can be helpful to study more than one source.